mtyadev/math_formula_latex_trainer/README.md

 # math_formula_latex_trainer

-* Mini App to generate Quizzes and memorize math formulas using LaTeX.
+* Mini Python Flask App to generate math quizzes and memorize math formulas using LaTeX.
 * Current Status is WIP, not functional

 # Setup